WTAN241/Pewlett-Hackard-Analysis/README.md

 3. Only two current employees who hold manager position will be retiring
 4. 50% of the current employees who will be retiring work as engineers

+The following image shows an excerpt of 10 employees from a table that shows the data of current employees who are eligible for the mentorship program.
+These employees were born between January 1, 1965 and December 31, 1965 and would be good candidates to participate in the mentorship program.
+This table provides the following insights:

 ![mentorship_eligibility.PNG](https://github.com/WTAN241/Pewlett-Hackard-Analysis/blob/main/Images/mentorship_eligibility.PNG)

+1. There is a total of 1549 current employees who are eligible to participate in the mentorship program
+2. The highest proportion (28%) of employees eligible for this program hold the title of staff
+3. The second largest proportion (27%) of employees eligible for this program hold the title of senior engineers
+4. The average duration of these employees at the firm has been 28 years